esm7/obsidian-vimrc-support/README.md

 Relative line numbers work very nicely with [this](https://github.com/nadavspi/obsidian-relative-line-numbers) Obsidian plugin (thank you @piotryordanov for bringing it to my attention!)

 ## Changelog

+### 0.5.2

+- Fixed wrong detection of the editor (legacy vs new) on some occasions, leading to the plugin not really working in these situations.
+- Fixed issues related to Vim mode display with the new editor.

 ### 0.5.1